 For areas with a severe epidemic situation, their priority should be the epidemic prevention and control.
 Regions less affected by the epidemic should set up operation resumption standards and gradually create the conditions for reopening.

-Cong noted that except for Hubei province, the epicenter of the outbreak, the Chinese mainland is gradually resuming production, especially in key areas such as medical supplies, energy, food, transportation and logistics.
+Cong noted that except for Hubei province, the epicenter of the outbreak in China, the Chinese mainland is gradually resuming production, especially in key areas such as medical supplies, energy, food, transportation and logistics.

 As of Monday, production capacity of masks in China had been restored to 76 percent.
 And 94.6 percent of food production and processing enterprises in China had resumed production, Cong said.